Harlech

 CURRENT

-STATUS Extant - A private residence
+STATUS Extant and in use as a private residence

 CONTRIBUTOR © June Bow, Catherine Brugha & Karen Poff